Bed Bugs and Pets: Answers to Your Questions

 Many people feel confusion because bed bugs are known to dislike hair and fur and that they prefer a human host.
 It is true that they prefer humans and dislike fur.
 It is also true that they will take what they can get when they can get it.
 The scientific fact is that bed bugs can feed on any warm-blooded animal, so they are not going to let themselves starve just because they dislike fur.

 In almost all cases, except a rare few, you are going to get bitten before your cat does.
 Bed bugs are the hungry wolf, and you are the grandma.
 They will not eat Little Red Riding Hood (your cat) until after they eat grandma (you).

-Reasons a Bed Bug Bites A Furry Pet
+Reasons a Bed Bug Bites a Furry Pet

 When you exterminate, these insects look for areas that have not been treated.
 If you are unsuccessful in your extermination attempts, the bugs will climb into dressers and on top of curtains to find a safe place to hide until their next meal.
 They may even target a pet's bed while looking for a meal.

-- Reasons bed bugs bite pets
+Reasons bed bugs bite pets:

 - The bug has extreme hunger.

-- Inability to reach human-occupied areas.
+- The bug is unable to reach human-occupied areas.

-- Pet sleeps in an infested area.
+- The pet sleeps in an infested area.

-- An Older animal who experiences difficulty moving may struggle to defend itself.
+- An older animal who experiences difficulty moving may struggle to defend itself.